Synchronization of endogenous business cycles: Analysis of uncoupled dynamics

 The Jacobian of this system is

-Stability of the steady state is completely characterized in terms of the trace $T^i=1-\delta+\alpha_2^i+F'(1)$ and determinant $D^i=(1-\delta)\left(\alpha_2^i+F'(1)\right)-\alpha_1^i$ of the Jacobian.
-Following the standard conditions for 2-dimensional maps, stability obtains if $D^i<1$, $D^i>T^i-1$ and $D^i>-T^i-1$.
-If $D^i>(T^i)^2/4$, the eigenvalues of the Jacobian are complex, and so the system admits either damped oscillations or sustained cycles.
-If the line $D^i=1$ is crossed above $D^i=(T^i)^2/4$, the system undergoes a Hopf (Neimark-Sacker) bifurcation.\footnote{\cite{beaudry2015reviving} show that the Hopf bifurcation is supercritical, i.e. the resulting limit cycle is attractive.
-While the dynamical system that we consider is slightly different (see footnote \ref{test}), numerical simulations indicate that the Hopf bifurcation is indeed supercritical.}
+The stability of the steady state is completely characterized in terms of the trace $T=1-\delta+\alpha_2+F'(1)$ and determinant $D=(1-\delta)\left(\alpha_2+F'(1)\right)-\alpha_1$ of the Jacobian.
+Following the standard conditions for 2-dimensional maps, stability obtains if $D<1$, $D>T-1$ and $D>-T-1$ (the grey region in Figure \ref{fig:stability_model}A, representing the usual diagram for the stability of 2-dimensional maps).
+If $D>(T)^2/4$, the eigenvalues of the Jacobian are complex, and so the system admits either damped oscillations or sustained cycles.
+If the line $D=1$ is crossed above $D=(T)^2/4$, the system undergoes a Hopf (Neimark-Sacker) bifurcation. \cite{beaudry2015reviving} show that the Hopf bifurcation is supercritical, i.e. the resulting limit cycle is attractive.

-To build some intuition into the transition between stability and instability, in Figure \ref{fig:stability_model}A we plot the usual diagram for the stability of 2-dimensional maps.
-We set the parameters $\alpha_2^i=0.4$, $\alpha_1^i=-0.1$, $\delta=0.1$, and vary $F'(1)$ in the interval $F'(1)\in[-1,1]$.\footnote{The uniqueness condition \eqref{eq:condition_unique} is satisfied for all these values of $F'(1)$.} In other words, we consider the level of complementarity or substitutability at the steady state as a bifurcation parameter.
-Point P corresponds to $F'(1)=-1$.
+To build some intuition into the transition between stability and instability, we fix the parameters $\alpha_1$, $\alpha_2$, and $\delta$, and vary the values of $F'(1)$ so that it varies in the interval $F'(1)\in[-1,1]$.
+In other words, we consider the level of complementarity or substitutability at the steady state as a bifurcation parameter.
+Point P in Figure \ref{fig:stability_model}A corresponds to $F'(1)=-1$.
 This corresponds to strategic substitutability, and indeed under this parameterization the steady state is a stable node, meaning that eigenvalues are real and of magnitude smaller than one.
-Point Q corresponds to $F'(1)=0$, i.e. to a transition between strategic complementarity and substitutability.
+When the steady state is a node, dynamics converge without oscillations.
+Next, point Q corresponds to $F'(1)=0$, i.e. to a transition between strategic complementarity and substitutability.
 Under these parameters, the system has a stable focus, with complex eigenvalues of magnitude smaller than one.
+In this setting, dynamics converge to the steady state producing damped oscillations.
 As the level of complementarities increases, the steady state loses stability through a Hopf bifurcation, up to point R, corresponding to $F'(1)=1$.